 Children from Foundation Stage 2 up to Year 2 are entitled to a free school meal.
-School meals for Year 3 – Year 6 cost £10.25 per week, this is payable on a Monday morning each week or if you prefer you can pay each half term.
+School meals for Year 3 – Year 6 cost £11.50 per week, £2.30 per day, this is payable on a Monday morning each week or if you prefer you can pay each half term.
+Envelopes are available on request.
 You are more than welcome to change from school meals to packed lunches or visa versa we only ask that you give us at least a half terms’ notice.

 If you decide on your child bringing a packed lunch please look at the policy below

 Packed lunches should include:

 - At least one portion of fruit and one portion of vegetables every day.

 - Meat, fish or other source of non-dairy protein (e.g. lentils, kidney beans, chickpeas, hummus, and falafel) every day